airfanBG/WebMVC_HowTo/views/partial.md

 <xref:Microsoft.AspNetCore.Mvc.Rendering.HtmlHelperPartialExtensions.Partial%2A> and <xref:Microsoft.AspNetCore.Mvc.Rendering.HtmlHelperPartialExtensions.RenderPartial%2A> are the synchronous equivalents of `PartialAsync` and `RenderPartialAsync`, respectively.
 The synchronous equivalents aren't recommended because there are scenarios in which they deadlock.
 The synchronous methods are targeted for removal in a future release.

 > [!IMPORTANT]
-> If you need to execute code, use a [view component](xref:mvc/views/view-components) instead of a partial view.
+> If you need to execute code, use a [view component](view-components.md) instead of a partial view.

 :::moniker range=">= aspnetcore-2.1"

 Calling `Partial` or `RenderPartial` results in a Visual Studio analyzer warning.
 For example, the presence of `Partial` yields the following warning message:

 > Use of IHtmlHelper.Partial may result in application deadlocks.
 Consider using &lt;partial&gt; Tag Helper or IHtmlHelper.PartialAsync.

-Replace calls to `@Html.Partial` with `@await Html.PartialAsync` or the [Partial Tag Helper](xref:mvc/views/tag-helpers/builtin-th/partial-tag-helper).
-For more information on Partial Tag Helper migration, see [Migrate from an HTML Helper](xref:mvc/views/tag-helpers/builtin-th/partial-tag-helper#migrate-from-an-html-helper).

 :::moniker-end